 Need for Early Treatment

 An untreated cleft lip and palate can cause serious speech and feeding problems.
 Therefore, treatment should be sought early.
-Dr. Sean Boutros helps parents choose the right type of feeding bottles for their newborn with either congenital condition.
+Our surgeons help parents choose the right type of feeding bottles for their newborn with either congenital condition.